Do you break out in a sweat just thinking about choosing brand colors?

 Read on for my favorite resources to find the best brand color palette for you.

 1. First, understand the meaning of color in your culture

 Before you jump in and pick colors, it’s a good idea to review the meanings different colors can evoke.

-This article by Smashing magazine talks about what colors mean, and shows them in action on real websites.
+This article by Smashing magazine talks about what colors mean in cultures around the world.
+Plus, it shows the colors in action on real websites.